igrigorik/http-client-hints/draft.md

 The 'Client-Hints' header field for HTTP requests allows the client to describe its preferences and capabilities to an origin server to enable cache-friendly, server-side content adaptation, without imposing additional latency and deferred evaluation on the client.

-Client-Hints also has the advantage of being able to transmit dynamic client preferences, such as available bandwidth, or current viewport size, which cannot be inferred through static client signature databases.
+Client-Hints also has the advantage of being able to transmit dynamic client variables and preferences, which cannot be inferred through static client signature databases.

 --- middle

 Introduction
 ============

 There are thousands of different devices accessing the web, each with different device capabilities and preference information.
-These device capabilities include hardware and software characteristics, as well as information about the state of the network to which the device is connected to.
+These device capabilities include hardware and software characteristics, as well as information about the state of the client and the network to which the device is connected to.

 One way to infer some of these capabilities is through User-Agent (UA) detection against an established database of client signatures.
-However, this technique requires acquiring such a database, keeping it up to date, and in many cases is simply not sufficient to do the device identification due to lack of enough unique information within the UA header.
+However, this technique requires acquiring such a database, keeping it up to date, and in many cases is nonetheless simply either not sufficient to identify the required variables, nor able to infer dynamic client preferences.

   - UA detection is not reliable
   - UA detection is not cache friendly
   - UA detection depends on acquiring and maintenance of external databases
-  - UA detection is unable to infer dynamic client preferences, such as current network conditions, or user-specified preferences (ex, decisions made while roaming)
+  - UA detection is unable to infer dynamic client preferences

 This document defines a new request header field, "Client-Hints", that allows the client to make available hints, both static and dynamic, for servers about its preference and capabilities.
 "Client-Hints" allows server-side content adaption without imposing additional latency on the client, or requiring the use of additional device databases.